HinoEji/LangChain-Transformer-ChatModel/README.md

   - Enables tool calling without relying on `HuggingFaceEndpoint`
   - Allows direct integration of tools in local inference setups

+- **Streaming Support**
+  - Designed with an intelligent response formatting strategy
+  - Implements a structured streaming pipeline for reliable token emission
+  - Supports streaming at both ChatModel and Agent layers
+  - Compatible with all LangChain `stream_mode` options
+  - Ensures stable throughput and consistent performance during streaming

 ---
 ## Acknowledgements